brunopacheco1/blog/content/posts/quarkus-kotlin-and-graalvm.md

 mvn clean package -Pnative -Dnative-image.docker-build=true
 ```

-By the way, I was building a containerized native code, that's why there's this docker-build arg, to compile an optimized app for docker.
+By the way, I was building a containerized native code, that's why there's this docker-build arg.
 They also provide a dockerfile sample.

-I thought at this stage that would be enough, but no. After running the build and running the app, I faced an error on Jackson, as reflection is not supported by default on native code.
-It took me a while to understand why, and a bit more to find a way to fix it.
+I thought at this stage that would be enough, but no. After running the build and running the app on Docker, I faced exceptions on Jackson.
+So, reflection is not supported by default on native code and it took me a while to understand why, and a bit more to find a way to fix it.

 On a side note, the build consumes a lot of memory and CPU, almost killing my old Lenovo. :(